 Every year we make time to reflect on how our grassroots movement is functioning.
 This is where your voice comes in – to help us think about what’s working well, what isn’t, and where ACF can lend a hand to get wonderful folk from all walks of life involved and represented in the movement.

 We define group health as “the conditions that enable groups to effectively function and achieve impact”.
 We measure group health because we believe that group health is the single biggest indicator of whether a group will be impactful and achieve their and ACF’s people power objectives.

-The annual Group Health Report gives a useful snapshot of how ACF community groups around Australia are functioning: are they working together effectively, do they feel well supported and where (if anywhere) can ACF intervene with training, tools or additional support.
+The annual Group Health Report gives a useful snapshot of how ACF community groups around Australia are functioning: are they working together effectively, do they feel well supported and where (if anywhere) can ACF support with training, tools or additional resources.

-We measure group health based partly on Google’s re:Work principles on team health (and would like to acknowledge Holly Hammond’s excellent work in translating this for social movements).
+We measure group health based partly on Google’s re:Work principles on team health.
+We also sought expert advice from Holly Hammond to have principles included in our measurement specific to social movements.
 Extensive research found healthy teams weren’t a collection of the best-qualified or most highly-skilled.
 Rather, the best functioning teams were ones where team-members felt safe to suggest new ideas, admit to mistakes, work through issues together and had a clear idea of how their work contributed to overarching goals and strategies.